 MAGFest is built from the ground up to focus on community and fan creations, which creates an environment that no other expo or convention can recreate.

 MAGFest started in 2002, originally under the name "Mid-Atlantic Gaming Festival."

 Its volunteer force has worked tirelessly for over a decade to help it grow and mature to the point its at today.
-It has exploded in size from its original 300, to 20,000 in 2017, with even more expected for MAGFest 2018.
+It has exploded in size from its original 300, to 22,000 in 2018, with an expected 25,000 for MAGFest 2019.